wso2/docs-is/en/docs/learn/authentication-session-persistence.md

     When you log in to the Web application using WSO2 Identity Server, a single sign-on (SSO) session is created by the Identity Server for the user of the application.
-Also, as the user logs in to the Web application, there is session created in the Web application itself for the user.
+Also, as the user logs in to the Web application, there is a session created in the Web application itself for the user.
 These are two separate sessions and they are not synchronized with each other.